cyclus/cyclus.github.com/source/kernel/contributing_to_cyclus.rst

 * Your code has been reviewed by another developer.

-Code from the "develop" branch generally must pass even more rigorous checks before being integrated into the "master" branch.
+Code from the "develop" branch generally must pass even more rigorous checks before being integrated into the "main" branch.
 Hotfixes would be a possible exception to this.

 Keeping Your Fork Up To Date